-Some of the services listed here are healthy prepared meal delivery, sending fully cooked meals -- often frozen or partially frozen -- and ready to eat when you receive them.
+Some of the services listed here are healthy prepared meal delivery service, sending fully cooked meals -- often frozen or partially frozen -- and ready to eat when you receive them.
 Others include health-focused meal kits with premeasured ingredients all boxed up and ready for.
-There's a stark difference between meal kits and meal delivery, but both make dinnertime easier and can translate into healthier eating choices for you in 2021.
+There's a stark difference between meal kits and meal delivery, but both make dinnertime easier and can translate into healthier eating choices for you in 2022.
 Plus, we sussed out the best healthy meal services for those on special diets like keto or paleo or for those who wish to eat organic prepared meals and meal kits.

 While Blue Apron may have been the first big player in the meal kit delivery sector, specialized kits and delivery services tailored with menu options and recipe plans and meal options for organic, low carb and keto, paleo vegetarian andlifestyles followed close behind.
-Meal kit delivery startups such as Green Chef, Sunbasket and Purple Carrot offer vegetarian-friendly sustainable and organic meal kits with fresh ingredients for healthy home-cooked food.
-These healthy meal delivery services differ in offerings and target audiences, but all can be tailored to keep tasty meal kits coming week after week, even for a picky eater on a special diet.
+Meal kit delivery startups such as Green Chef, Sunbasket and Purple Carrot offer vegetarian-friendly sustainable and organic meal kits with fresh preportioned ingredients for healthy home-cooked food.
+These healthy meal delivery services differ in offerings and target audiences, but all can be tailored to keep delicious meal kits coming week after week, even for a picky eater on a special diet.

 Healthy prepared meal delivery companies such as Veestro, Freshly, Splendid Spoon and Trifecta have taken things a step further, delivering delicious and fully premade healthy food including frozen meals (or sometimes partially frozen), fresh salads, grain bowls, breakfast items and more on a weekly or monthly basis.
 Healthy prepared meal delivery services can take the guesswork out of breakfast, lunch and dinner, which is key when you're short on time, limiting trips to the store.
-These ready-to-eat nutritious meal services help people -- even those with a special dietary preference or specific dietary restrictions such as food allergies -- stay on track with good diet and healthy eating habits thanks to some inventive menu options and extensive nutritional information transparency.
+These ready-to-eat nutritious meal services help people -- even those with a special dietary preference or specific dietary restrictions such as food allergies -- stay on track with a good diet and healthy eating habits thanks to some inventive menu options and extensive nutritional information transparency.

 I've personally tested every meal kit and prepared meal service on this list (and many more) for at least a week before making my recommendations.
 I also did a dive into the specific meal plan offerings and menus as they relate to health and diet as well as the various plans and pricing details to help you find the best healthy meal delivery services for your tastes and budget.